 Follow the steps given below to unlock a locked Moxa switch (i.e., Moxa switch with Status "Locked" or "Locked Fixed").
-Highlight the server (from the Moxa EtherDevice Switch list in the Configurator window's left pane), and then click the Unlock toolbar icon and then click the Unlock toolbar icon are configuration menu.
+Highlight the server (from the Moxa EtherDevice Switch list in the Configurator window's left pane), and then click the Unlock toolbar icon , or select Unlock from the Configuration menu.